cjfraley/wargame/README.md

 1. Resource gathering <!-- I'd like to have players need to wait a turn to get resource but without trying to -->

+2. Resolve tile effects like the center spire giving an automatic 1 point of damage (also considering `d6-3`)

 3. Move units to a max distance of their speed.
 Mountains cost 2 moves to move across.
 Water costs 3.
   1. If necessary resolve conflict
   1. If possible/desired, draw cards from owned tiles.